Asthma Exacerbations Model¶

 |

-the proportion of the population in that age group, year, province, and projection scenario relative to the number of births in that year, province, and projection scenario |
+the proportion of the population in that age group, time interval, province, and projection scenario relative to the number of births in that time interval, province, and projection scenario |

 |